 - Enterprise seat-based pricing (not publicly listed)

-- No free trial; pilot programs require user count commitments
+- No free trial; pilot programs require user-count commitments

 Pros